JoshuaSenouf/tracer/README.md

     * **TODO :** Diffuse
     * **TODO :** Occlusion
     * Debug
-        * Render the equivalent of USD primID on the geometry
+        * Render the equivalent of Pixar USD's primID on the geometry

 * Material:
     * Lambertian diffuse